-CAUSES OF ACTION

-First Cause of Action - Article 78/Free Speech and Association

-61. Petitioners re-allege the facts set forth in paragraphs 16 through 60.

-62. In denying SJP recognition because it may lead to "polarization" and because of its perceived association with and misperceptions about NJSP and SJPs on other campuses, Fordham violated its own policies and rules protecting free speech and the expression of controversial ideas.
+CAUSES OF ACTION First Cause of Action - Article 78/Free Speech and Association 62.
+Petitioners re-allege the facts set forth in paragraphs 16 through 60.
+63. In denying SJP recognition because it may lead to "polarization" and because of its perceived association with and misperceptions about NJSP and SJPs on other campuses, Fordham violated its own policies and rules protecting free speech and the expression of controversial ideas.

-63. Fordham's student speech policies convey at the most basic level that it cannot treat students or groups that promote views that are unpopular or controversial differently or negatively because administrators or others on campus disagree or have negative associations with them.
+64. Fordham's student speech policies convey at the most basic level that it cannot treat students or groups that promote views that are unpopular or controversial differently or negatively because administrators or others on campus disagree or have negative associations with them.

-64. Fordham's failure to follow its own policies and rules and its reliance on factors for which there is no evidentiary basis is properly reviewable by this court.
+65. Fordham's failure to follow its own policies and rules and its reliance on factors for which there is no evidentiary basis is properly reviewable by this court.
 Gertler v.
-Goodgold, 107 A.D.2d 481, 486 (1st Dep't 1985), aff'd, 66 N.Y.2d 946 (1985) ("private colleges and universities are accountable in a CPLR article 78 proceeding, with its well-defined standards of judicial review, for the proper discharge of their self-imposed as well as statutory obligations. . .
+Goodgold, 17 Student Activities Budget Committee, FORDHAM UNIV.
+OFFICE OF STUDENT LEADERSHIP & DEV., http://fordhamlc.orgsync.com/org/usglc/SABC (last visited Apr.
+19, 2017).
+RECEIVED NYSCEF: 02/08/2019 Motion Sequence #4 107 A.D.2d 481, 486 (1st Dep't 1985), aff'd, 66 N.Y.2d 946 (1985) ("private colleges and universities are accountable in a CPLR article 78 proceeding, with its well-defined standards of judicial review, for the proper discharge of their self-imposed as well as statutory obligations. . .
 Thus, the judgment of professional educators is subject to judicial scrutiny to the extent that appropriate inquiry may be made to determine whether they abided by their own rules, and whether they have acted in good faith or their action was arbitrary or irrational."); Hyman v.
 Cornell Univ., 82 A.D.3d 1309, 1310 (3d Dep't 2011) ("When a university has not substantially complied with its own guidelines or its determination is not rationally based upon the evidence, the determination will be annulled as arbitrary and capricious.").
 See also, Tedeschi v.
 Wagner College, 49 N.Y.2d 652 (1980).

-65. The understanding of Fordham's free speech policies-expressive, as they are, of basic constitutional principles of free speech and association-is thus naturally informed by judicial interpretations of those principles.
+66. The understanding of Fordham's free speech policies-expressive, as they are, of basic constitutional principles of free speech and association-is thus naturally informed by judicial interpretations of those principles.

-66. Fordham policies claim to protect the rights of students to "freely express his or her positions and to work for their acceptance whether he/she assents to or dissents from existing situations in the University or society."18 This mandates a prohibition of discrimination against a group because of its controversial views.
+67. Fordham policies claim to protect the rights of students to "freely express his or her positions and to work for their acceptance whether he/she assents to or dissents from existing situations in the University or society."
+This mandates a prohibition of discrimination against a group because of its controversial views.
 Rosenberger v.
 Rector & Visitors of the Univ. of Va., 515 U.S. 819, 829 (1995) ("Viewpoint discrimination is thus an egregious form of content discrimination.
 The government must abstain from regulating speech when the specific motivating ideology or the opinion or perspective of the speaker is the rationale for the restriction.").